fvitello/pleiadi-doc/docs/quickstart/index.rst

 After executing the ``ssh`` command, the login can be completed inserting a password or without the need of inserting a password, if a public key created on your laptop is provided to the cluster.

-#. **With the password**: insert the password provided by the cluster administrator when you user was created on the cluster
+#. **With the password**: insert the password provided by the cluster administrator when you user was created on the cluster.
+It is recommended to change the provided password at first login with the command ``passwd``.
 #. **With key exchange**:

    #.
 Create on your laptop a public/private couple of keys, with the command ``$ ssh-keygen``, confirming the default values during the procedure.
 With this command, a public (``id_rsa.pub``) and a private (``id_rsa``) key are created in the ``.ssh`` directory of your laptop.